As a marketing professional I use my extensive knowledge and skills in supporting and promoting the game I enjoy as a hobby.

 My involvement in the world of minigolf includes blogging, media relations, sponsorship, course design, advice and consultancy, event organisation and promotion, and participation in tournaments around the world.

-I have consulted on a number of minigolf business concepts in the UK and USA including Princess Parade Crazy Golf in Blackpool, Tea Green Golf in Luton, Burray Crazy Golf in Orkney, Prestwick Putting and Crazy Golf, Portaputt Crazy Golf, Southend Pier Crazy Golf, Knaresborough Mini Golf, Glory Holes art-based Crazy Golf in Saltaire, Putting at the Kiosk in Bedford and Visionary Crazy Golf at the London Design Festival.
+I have consulted on a number of minigolf business concepts in the UK and USA including Princess Parade Crazy Golf in Blackpool, the Filwood Fantastic Mini Golf Club in Bristol, Tea Green Golf in Luton, Burray Crazy Golf in Orkney, Prestwick Putting and Crazy Golf, Portaputt Crazy Golf, Southend Pier Crazy Golf, Knaresborough Mini Golf, Glory Holes art-based Crazy Golf in Saltaire, Putting at the Kiosk in Bedford and Visionary Crazy Golf at the London Design Festival.

 As a volunteer I served three terms on the Executive Committee of the British Minigolf Association and was a member of the World Minigolf Sport Federation’s Marketing and Media Committee for six years.

-My sports, games and travel blog at the Ham & Egger Files contains over 3,700 posts that have attracted 1.6 million page views.
-Read my posts about the next normal rules of minigolf, competitive isolation and social distancing, the boom in minigolf and competitive socialising, artainment, the concept of retailtainment, as well as the increase in shopping mall and garden centre miniature golf courses.
+My sports, games and travel blog at the Ham & Egger Files contains over 4,000 posts that have attracted 1.7 million page views.
+Read my posts about the next normal rules of minigolf, competitive isolation, social distancing, the boom in minigolf and competitive socialising, artainment, the concept of retailtainment, as well as the increase in shopping mall and garden centre miniature golf courses.
 You can also sign-up to receive my minigolf enewsletter.

 Please get in touch to find out how I can help with your minigolf, crazy golf and adventure golf activities.